carneiroDotDev/BIT_Scholarship_Project_Notes/Product_Track/README.md

 The product manager track has four projects to be accomplished in order to reach graduation.
 The projects are:

-- :black_square_button: Project 1 -
+- :white_check_mark: Project 1 - Pitch a Product Vision
 - :black_square_button: Project 2 -
 - :black_square_button: Project 3 -
 - :black_square_button: Project 4 -